joserafael/josecamejo.com.br/WARP.md

 ## Project Overview

-This is a personal portfolio and blog website built with Laravel 12 (PHP 8.2+), featuring multilingual support (English, Spanish, Portuguese), a full blog system with comments, and an administrative panel.
+This is a personal landing page  and blog website built with Laravel 12 (PHP 8.2+), featuring multilingual support (English, Spanish, Portuguese), a full blog system with comments, and an administrative panel.
 The frontend uses Vue 3, Alpine.js, and Tailwind CSS 4.

 ## Common Commands